hermish/hkn-workshops/CS/todos-web-app/README.md

     }
 ```

-Here, `items` is a list of `Item`s.
-This list holds on the todo items that our web app cares about.
+Here, `items` is a `List` of `Item`s.
+This list will be used to hold all the todo items that our web app cares about.

 The `newItemContent` is the String of text that will be used when adding a new todo list `Item` to our list of todo items.